bxparks/AceSegment/examples/MemoryBenchmark/README.md

 # Memory Benchmark

+The `MemoryBenchmark.ino` collects the amount of flash and static memory consumed by different implementations in the AceSegment library.

-The `MemoryBenchmark.ino` compiles example code snippets using the various CRC algorithms.
-The `FEATURE` macro flag controls which feature is compiled.
+It compiles various code snippets which are controlled by the `FEATURE` macro flag.
 The `collect.sh` edits this `FEATURE` flag programmatically, then runs the Arduino IDE compiler on the program, and extracts the flash and static memory usage into a text file (e.g. `nano.txt`).

 The numbers shown below should be considered to be rough estimates.
 It is often difficult to separate out the code size of the library from the overhead imposed